Population:

 1872 | Major city expansion (development of Neustadt) |

-1873 | Mainz becomes imperial fortress |
+1873 | Mainz becomes an imperial fortress |

-1907 - 1938 | First incorporation of neighbouring town (Mombach), followed soon by other towns on both sides of the Rhine |
+1907 - 1938 | First incorporation of neighbouring town (Mombach), soon followed by other towns on both sides of the Rhine |

 After 1918 | Demolition of all fortifications |

-Second World War | Destruction of four fifth of city centre |
+Second World War | Destruction of four fifths of the city centre |

-1945 | Mainz becomes capital of Rhineland-Palatinate; districts right of the Rhine put under direct administration by the Allied Occupation Forces |
+1945 | Mainz becomes the capital of Rhineland-Palatinate; districts right of the Rhine are put under direct administration by the Allied Occupation Forces |

 1946 | Reopening of Mainz University as Johannes Gutenberg University Mainz |